 This procedure describes the easiest method for connecting to an Oracle database.
-If you do not have the appropriate Oracle driver installed, Alteryx will prompt you to install it.
+If you do not have the appropriate Oracle driver installed, Alteryx prompts you to install it.

-- In the Configuration window, click the drop-down arrow and select Oracle.
+2. In the Configuration window, click the dropdown arrow and select Oracle.

-- Alteryx will check your system for an Oracle driver.
+3. Alteryx Designer checks your system for an Oracle driver.

-- If a driver for connecting to Oracle is already installed, you will see the Oracle Database Connection window.
+- If a driver that you can use to connect to Oracle already exists, you see the Oracle Database Connection window.
 Proceed to the next step.

-- If a driver is not already installed, you will see the Oracle Client Not Found window.
-Select an installation location and click Install to download and install the Oracle Instant Client driver.
+- If you don't have a driver installed, you see the Oracle Client Not Found window.
+Select an installation location and then click Install to download and install the Oracle Instant Client driver.
 The installation location must have at least 2 GB of free space.
-For driver information, see Oracle.
+For information about this driver, see Oracle.

-- You can view and select any System connection or any User connection created by you.
+- View and select any System connection or any User connection you've created.

-- Data Source Name (DSN) connections configured in the ODBC driver are not listed.
-To configure ODBC and OLEDB connections, see ODBC and OLEDB Database Connections.
+- Data Source Name (DSN) connections configured in the ODBC driver aren't listed.
+To configure ODBC and OLEDB connections, see ODBC and OLEDB database connections.

 - When you select an existing connection, you can modify all connection properties except Type.

-- If you are an administrator user, you can modify any System connection or any User connection created by you.
+- If you are an admin, you can modify any System connection or any User connection you've created.

-- If you are a non-administrator user, you can only modify User connections created by you.
+- If you are a non-admin user, you can only modify User connections you've created.

-- If you modify a connection property (for example, Host), you will need to re-enter your password.
+- If you modify a connection property (for example, Host), you must re-enter your password.